einarwh/experiments-in-powerblog/content/blog-posts/linq-to-nullable.md

 maybeTomorrow.Dump();
 ```

 And it worked, which I thought was pretty cool.
 I consulted the C# specification and found that as long as you implement methods of appropriate names and signatures, you can use the LINQ query syntax.
-And so I decided to let functors be functors and just see what I could do with Nullables using LINQ.
+And so I decided to let functors be functors and just see what I could do with `Nullable`s using LINQ.
 So I wrote this:

 ```csharp
 public static TSource?
 Where<TSource>(